* March factory output -10.41 pct y/y vs -8.2 pct in Reuters poll

 It's not all doom and gloom.
 Siam City Cement, Thailand's number two cement maker, said first-quarter net profit rose 56 percent from a year earlier, helped by exports, to neighbouring countries for big infrastructure projects.

 Tourism outside Bangkok is holding up but arrivals still fell 5.85 percent in January-March from a year before.
-The Tourism Council of Thailand estimates cancellations will cut earnings in the tourism industry, which accounts for about 10 percent of GDP, by 83 billion baht in the first half of 2014.
+The Tourism Council of Thailand estimates cancellations will cut tourism earnings by 83 billion baht in the first half of 2014.

 Airlines and hotels are suffering.
 "The industry has been affected by lower passengers because many foreign tourists avoid Bangkok," Thai AirAsia CEO Tassapon Bijleveld said.